jerodras/hbcd-tooth-mri/README.md

 The repository does not include HBCD imaging data, controlled-access phenotype tables, generated NIfTI files, or model weights.
 Scripts expect local paths and analysis parameters to be supplied through `config.yaml`.

-Several scripts import shared helper modules from `utils` (`utils.io`, `utils.model`, `utils.preprocessing`, and `utils.metrics`).
-These helper files and a template configuration file should be included before public release if the repository is intended to be runnable from a fresh clone.

 Python package dependencies are listed in `requirements.txt`.

 ## Typical Invocation